 What is Barely Civil Society?

-A disruptive, critical and irreverent voice for philanthropy and charity.
+A disruptive, critical and irreverent voice for philanthropy and nonprofits in the UK and beyond.

 The world of the nonprofit needs disruption - of the right kind.
-Every two weeks(ish) Barely Civil Society offers irreverent and engaging take that goes beyond the day to day of our work, and into the deeper politics of philanthropy and charity in the UK and US.
+Every two weeks(ish) Barely Civil Society offers irreverent take that goes beyond the easy answers and talking points, and gets into the deeper politics of philanthropy and charity in the UK and US.
+What is charity for?
+What kind of society do we want?
+And how do we help make that real?

-“Love your righteous anger and bullshit-free/hilariously-delivered insights Alex.
+“Love your righteous anger and bullshit-free/hilariously-delivered insights.
 Keep them coming please!”

 • "Frank and direct critique of bullshit in the sector is utterly crucial, and you're a very expert exponent of it.
 (As well as being good at highlighting good stuff, too!)"